tiree24/Pyxz/README.md

 - pipenv install django
 - pip install django-taggit
-- python -m pip install Pillow
+- python -m pipenv install Pillow

-** So currently the home page has the modal semi set up, i have it so if you want to exit the modal you must click on the photo
+\*\* So currently the home page has the modal semi set up, i have it so if you want to exit the modal you must click on the photo

-**notice that the home screen has diffrent styling when compared to the other screens... that is because i am useing w3 css framework into the project! (dont worry everything is coded in so no new dependencies!)
+\*\*notice that the home screen has diffrent styling when compared to the other screens... that is because i am useing w3 css framework into the project! (dont worry everything is coded in so no new dependencies!)
 Now that I implymented that i might be able to use a more advanced framework that looks better... here are the docs for the one i used. -> https://www.w3schools.com/w3css/default.asp

 next should be:

 1. adding a form to the modal to add new comments
 2. looping and displaying all comments in each photo